gitpan/Nephia/README.md

     path '/subapp1' => 'SubApp';
     path '/subapp2' => 'SubApp';

-The SubApp connected to "/subapp1" and "/subapp2".
+The MyApp::SubApp connected to "/subapp1" and "/subapp2".

 ## Using Cookie